stephentuso/stephentuso.github.io/content/blog/how-to-make-this.md

         uses: actions/deploy-pages@v2
 ```

-That was just the suggested workflow from GitHub, I only had to update the Hugo version.
+That was just the suggested workflow from GitHub, I only had to update the Hugo version, which you may need to do as well.
 It's somewhat self explanatory, but it just installs Hugo and its dependencies, builds the site, and pushes to Pages.

 ### Content

-Now we're ready to actually work on the site - start the dev server and open your browser to [http://localhost:1313](http://localhost:1313)
+Now we're ready to actually work on the site.
+Start the dev server and open your browser to [http://localhost:1313](http://localhost:1313)

 ```sh
 hugo serve -D